Secured-Pi/raspberry-pi-client/README.md

 IMPORTANT!
 Make sure that you put change the lock_id value in the send_img_to_server function to match the ID of your lock!
-You can find this in the terminal window where you are running the main.py script.
+You can find this in the terminal window where you are running the main.py script (lock pk), or on the Django site.
 It will most likely be '1' for you.

 run the script in a separate terminal window on the RPi, making sure to be in the src directory.